bbauska/meta-react-basics/README.md

 >
 > }

-If you click on a square now, you should see a log saying &quot;clicked!&quot;
-in the Console tab at the bottom of the Browser section in CodeSandbox.
+If you click on a square now, you should see a log saying "clicked!" in the Console tab at the bottom of the Browser section in CodeSandbox.
-Clicking the square more than once will log &quot;clicked!&quot; again.
+Clicking the square more than once will log "clicked!" again.
 Repeated console logs with the same message will not create more lines in the console.
-Instead, you will see an incrementing counter next to your first &quot;clicked!&quot; log.
+Instead, you will see an incrementing counter next to your first "clicked!" log.

 ## Note